-Name, qualifications and independence status Experience, special responsibilities and other Directorships Mr Simon Miller, MBA, MPA, BA, MAICD Independent Non-Executive Director Simon was appointed as a Director of Mission Australia in 2017.
-He is a Partner and Managing Director of The Boston Consulting Group.
+Name, qualifications and independence status Experience, special responsibilities and other Directorships Ms Jennifer Lambert BBus, MEc, CA, FAICD Independent Non-Executive Director Appointed as a Director on 27 April 2005, Jennifer is a Non-Executive Director of Investa Office Management Pty Ltd, Place Management NSW, Bluescope Steel Limited, and the Sydney Church of England Grammar School Council, Chairman of the Mosman Church of England Preparatory School and a Member of the Reporting Committee of the Australian Institute of Company Directors.
+Jennifer is the former Group Chief Financial Officer of 151 Property.
+Based in Sydney, Jennifer is Chairman of the Board Audit and Risk Committee and a member of the Housing Committee.
+Mr Simon Miller MBA, MPA, BA, MAICD Independent Non-Executive Director Simon was appointed as a Director of Mission Australia on 22 February 2017.
+He is a Partner and Managing Director of The Boston Consulting Group and an Independent Director of City to City Australia.
 He previously worked with the Commonwealth Government as First Assistant Secretary at the Department of the Prime Minister and Cabinet and with the New South Wales Government including as Deputy Director-General of the Department of Water and Energy, Senior Adviser to the Premier, and Chief of Staff to the Treasurer.
 Prior to his time in Government, Simon worked with the Social Issues Committee of the Anglican Diocese of Sydney.
 Based in Sydney, Simon is a member of the Investment and Finance Committee.
-Ms Debra Stirling, BA, GAICD Independent Non-Executive Director Debra was appointed a Director of Mission Australia in 2017.
-She is currently a Non-Executive Director of Vicinity Limited, Chairperson of the Monash University Mining and Resources Advisory Board, a member of the PNG Government Lae Technical Training Centre of Excellence Task Force, and a member of the Victorian Government Resources Roundtable.
+Ms Debra Stirling BA, GAICD Independent Non-Executive Director Debra was appointed a Director of Mission Australia on 22 February 2017.
+She is currently Chairperson of the Monash University Mining and Resources Advisory Board, a non-executive director of MegaRail Pty Ltd, a member of the PNG Government Lae Technical Training Centre of Excellence Task Force, and a member of the Victorian Government Resources Roundtable.
 Debra has previously served as a senior executive for over 25 years in Newcrest Mining, Rinker, CSR and Coles Myer, across industries including building & construction, retail, property, mining, financial services, agriculture and manufacturing.
 Based in Melbourne, Debra is a member of the Nomination, Remuneration and Succession Committee and the Service Impact Committee.
-Mr Nicholas S Barnett, BEc, CA, FAICD Independent Non-Executive Director Appointed as a Director in 2008, Nicholas retired as a Director of Mission Australia on 21 August 2017.
-Mr Ewen G W Crouch AM, BEc (Hons), LLB FAICD Independent Non-Executive Director Appointed President and Chairman of Mission Australia in 2009 and a Director since 1995.
-Ewen retired as a Director of Mission Australia at the Annual General Meeting in November 2016.
+Mr Nicholas S Barnett BEC, CA, FAICD Independent Non-Executive Director Appointed as a Director on 25 June 2008, Nicholas retired as a Director of Mission Australia with effect from 21 August 2017.
+Dr Karin N Sowada PhD, BA (Hons) Independent Non-Executive Director Appointed as a Director on 25 June 2008, Karin retired as a Director of Mission Australia at Annual General Meeting held on 22 November 2017.